entur/tiamat/README.md

 https://api-test.entur.org/tiamat/1.0/publication_delivery?idList=NSR:StopPlace:3378&idList=NSR:StopPlace:123
 ```

+### All Versions
+``allVersions```.
+Acceptable values are true or false.
+If set to true, all versions of matching stop places will be returned.
+If set to false, the highest version by number will be returned for matching stop places.
+This parameter is not enabled when using the version valitity parmaeter.

 ### Topographic export mode
 The parameter ```topopgraphicPlaceExportMode``` can be set to *RELEVANT* or *ALL*
 Relevant topographic places will be found from the exported list of stop places.